yewstack/yew_router/README.md

 # YewRouter
-A Routing library for the Yew frontend framework.
+A routing library for the [Yew](https://github.com/yewstack/yew) frontend framework.

-I'm currently working towards getting this library in a releasable state.
+This project has just joined efforts with [saschagrunert/yew-router](https://github.com/saschagrunert/yew-router) and is working towards a new design.

 ### Example